Frequently Asked Questions

 No!
 The wonderful thing is no one is ever too old to start learning to play an instrument!

-Will the teacher help me select an instrument?
+Will you help me select an instrument?

 What will I learn in your music lessons?